JnyJny/articles/python/python_clis.md

 ### The GNU Generation

 The [GNU][1] project came along and introduced longer format arguments for their implementations of traditional Unix command-line tools, things like `--file-format foo`.
-Of course we _real_ Unix programmers hated that because it was too much to type, but like the dinosaurs we are, we lost because the users _liked_ them.
-Also, no C example in this section because I never wrote any code using them.
+Of course we _real_ Unix programmers hated that because it was too much to type, but like the dinosaurs we are, we lost because the users _liked_ the longer options.
+I never wrote any code using the GNU-style option parsing, so no code example.

 GNU-style arguments also accepted short names like '-f foo' that had to be supported too.
 All of this choice resulted in more